aashrith-sai/Jotpsych-coding-interview/notes.md

 I Set isTranscribing to true while sending the audio for transcription.
 I added a loading message while transcription is ongoing.
 I have reset isTranscribing to false when transcription is complete.

+PART-3
+For version compatibility I have added the AudioRecorder.tsx to use API service and added methods like @app.after_request and @app.before_request to validate and prompt users to reload the frontend.

 PART-6